 Our coaches have a wide array of backgrounds and provide psychoeducation about relevant diagnoses and guidance about being empathetic, while still implementing limits and boundaries.
 They also provide support during crises.
-Coaching can be done in person, via phone or through a secure web portal and services can be tailored to apply to family members, employers, advisors, and other professionals.
+Coaching is an ongoing process that helps you learn how to process and handle the day-to-day difficulties of interacting with someone affected by substance abuse or mental illness.
+Coaching can be done in person, via phone or through a secure web portal, and can be tailored to apply to family members, employers, advisors, and other professionals.

 - Psychoeducation about addiction, eating disorders, mood and personality disorders, or other mental health issues

 - Referrals to family-focused therapeutic resources and groups

 - Strategies for setting boundaries/using therapeutic leverage to encourage behavior change

 - Tracking engagement of the identified person in treatment and reporting of progress